 (a) The systematic paving of all unpaved roads and areas on which vehicular traffic occurs.
 Until an area is paved, subsection (2)(b) applies;

-(b) Scheduled application of asphalt, oil, water, or other suitable chemicals on unpaved roads, log storage or sorting yards, materials stockpiles, and other surfaces which can create airborne dust.
+(b) Scheduled application of water, or other suitable chemicals on unpaved roads, log storage or sorting yards, materials stockpiles, and other surfaces which can create airborne dust.
 Dust suppressant material must not adversely affect water quality;

 (c) Periodic sweeping or cleaning of paved roads and other areas as necessary to prevent migration of material onto the public road system;

-(d) Full or partial enclosure of materials stockpiled in cases where application of oil, water, or chemicals are not sufficient to prevent particulate matter from becoming airborne;
+(d) Full or partial enclosure of materials stockpiled in cases where application of water or suitable chemicals are not sufficient to prevent particulate matter from becoming airborne;

 (e) Installation and use of hoods, fans, and fabric filters to enclose and vent the handling of dusty materials;